Man and two firefighters killed in fire at former RAF base named

 “Our thoughts are with all the families, friends, and colleagues impacted by this tragedy.
 We are doing everything we can to provide support to Martyn’s family and colleagues.”

-The commissioner said it has been “an incredibly challenging day for the UK Fire and Rescue Service” and the incident “highlights the high-risk nature of the service we provide every day”.
+It has been “an incredibly challenging day for the UK Fire and Rescue Service” and the incident “highlights the high-risk nature of the service we provide every day”, the commissioner said.

-“I ask that everyone respects the family’s privacy and gives them the space to grieve”, he said.
+“I ask that everyone respects the family’s privacy and gives them the space to grieve”, he added.

+He was a leading firefighter in Ealing, west London, and an instructor in breathing apparatus and fire behaviour at the Fire Service College.

+A tribute on Facebook said: “Thank you to everyone for the overwhelming number of messages following the devastating loss of my cousin, colleague, role model and hero Martyn Sadler at the fire in Bicester last night.”

 Ten fire and rescue crews were called to tackle the blaze at 6.39pm, which prompted a major response and warnings for local residents to stay indoors.